linas/learn-experiments-en/run-14/README.md

 The frequencies and entropies are needed only because we are logging progress; except for logging, these are not otherwise needed.
+... and I'm not tracking them any longer.
+They've been a huge pain in the butt.
+Not only do they need recomputation, but they also depend on the freq obj to stores freqs on CrossSections ... which we are NOT storing in the DB!
+So Basically, all is borked unless we store CrossSections.

+I guess that's why run-12 stored CrossSections ... but only intially.
+After a crash and restart, the run-12 had the wrong frequencies on the CrossSections, which inhibited the restarts.
+What an effing mess that was.
+Painful, lost several weeks of time.

 I think the similarities are still valid from before.
 ```